harshu-panchal/Digital-AELA-/BACKEND_COMPLETION_REPORT.md

 ## ✅ Conclusion

-The Digital AELA platform has a **solid foundation** with approximately **83% backend completion** and **83% frontend-backend integration**.
+The Digital AELA platform has a **solid foundation** with approximately **87% backend completion** and **90% frontend-backend integration**.
 The core infrastructure is in place, and most modules are functional.
-Course enrollment, points system, and job application tracking are fully implemented with complete UI integration.
+Course enrollment, points system, job application tracking, quiz system (with analytics and leaderboard), teacher analytics/student management, and ebook/blog enhancements are fully implemented with complete UI integration.
+All ebook and blog enhancement features are live and dynamically connected.
 Payment processing remains the primary critical feature needed for full monetization.

 **Priority Focus Areas:**